sanketgujar/Extended-Kalman-Filter/README.md

 # Extended Kalman Filter Project
-In this project I utilized a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+I utilized a kalman filter to estimate the state of a moving object of interest (bicycle that travels around the vehicle) with noisy lidar and radar measurements.

 The Flow of my code is as shown below

 ![Alt text](/Output/f2.png?raw=true "Test 1")

+The 3 important steps are

+1. Initializing the matrices
+   On the first measurment we will update the state and covariance matrix.

+2. Predict the state
+   Compute the time elapsed between previous and current measurment.
+   Use the time difference to compute the state and covariance matrix.
+   Predict the new state and covariance

+3. Update the state
+   If the measurement is from Laser, set up the Laser matrices and update the new measurment.
+   If the measurement is from Radar, convert to linear, set up the Radar matrices and update the new measurement.

 ## Testing the Kalaman Filter in Simulator.